• Donate

 Even the curtains are given his extra special attention; working in the Law Courts one day, his mind drifts away to pondering whether he should have straight or curved cornices with his living room drapes and other such conundrums of interior design.
 Life is good for Ivan Ilyich.

 Then one day, mounting a stepladder in order to show a workman how he wants material to be adorned on the curtain rail, he slips and knocks his side against the knob of the window frame.
-The bruise is painful but he shrugs it off and continues about his daily business.
+The bruise is painful but he shrugs it off and continues about his daily tasks.

 Soon, Ivan Ilyich develops a strange taste in his mouth and the pain in his side becomes unbearable.
 He sees a string of expensive physicians, all with their unique potions and prognoses, until he must face the reality and wretchedness of his situation—he is going to lose his life.